DucManhPhan/DucManhPhan.github.io/_posts/2020-04-05-Understanding-about-functional-interfaces-in-java-8-function.md

 <br>

+## When to use

+- It is used in the map operation of the Stream API.

+- When we want to convert some kind of objects.

 ## Benefits and Drawbacks
 1. Benefits

-    - Using Function interface makes our code DRY.
+    - Using **Function** interface makes our code DRY.

     - easy to understand what it does, and maintain.